2007 state visit by Elizabeth II to the United States

-From 3 to 8 May 2007, Queen Elizabeth II, made a state visit to the United States with her husband, Prince Philip, Duke of Edinburgh.
+From 3 to 8 May 2007, Queen Elizabeth II made a state visit to the United States with her husband, Prince Philip, Duke of Edinburgh.
 She was received by President George W. Bush on 7 May.
 The visit marked the last time she undertook a state visit to the United States.
-Bush had previously been hosted by the Queen during a state visit to the United Kingdom in November 2003.
+Bush had previously been received by the Queen during a state visit to the United Kingdom in November 2003.
 This was the eighth state visit received by President Bush.

 Schedule

 3–4 May

 Queen Elizabeth II and Prince Philip, Duke of Edinburgh arrived at Richmond International Airport and between 3–4 May visited Richmond, Williamsburg and Jamestown in Virginia to mark the 400th anniversary of the Jamestown settlement.
 The Queen had previously visited Jamestown for its 350th anniversary in 1957.
 On 3 May, the Queen addressed a special session of the Virginia General Assembly in Richmond in the presence of Virginia governor Tim Kaine, stating: "This four hundredth anniversary marks a moment to recognise the deep friendship which exists between our two countries."
 The Queen also ment with victims of the Virginia Tech shooting.
 On 4 May, the Queen and the Duke were accompanied by Vice President Dick Cheney and Second Lady Lynne Cheney during their tour of Jamestown and Williamsburg.
 The Duke also undertook engagements in Norfolk, Virginia, visiting the families of 14 service members deployed to Iraq and Afghanistan.